7 Facts from our Genomind Review

 |Compatible with other services||Yes (23andMe file format)||No||No||Yes (FASTQ, BAM, and VCF files)|

-Many services will provide consumers with genetic testing and data access, but Nebula Genomics is unique in that we offer a 30x Whole Genome Sequencing service that sequences 100% of your DNA.
-The other services compared above use DNA microarray technology to profile your genome, characterizing only some of your genome.
+Many services will provide consumers with genetic testing and data access, but Nebula Genomics offers a 30x Whole Genome Sequencing service that sequences 100% of your DNA.
+The other services compared in the table above use DNA microarray technology to profile your genome, characterizing only a part of it.
 For example, it is common for microarray sequencing to characterize ~ 500,000 positions, which is less than 0.1% of the whole human genome.

 For more information on genetic sequencing technology, check out our Intro to DNA Testing Methods.